eedrummer/styleguide/ruby.markdown

 * Avoid long parameter lists.

-* Use def self.method to define singleton methods.
+* Use def self.method to define class methods.
+Avoid class << self blocks.

 * Add "global" methods to Kernel (if you have to) and make them private.